Sudo-Ivan/cryptic-chat-extension/README.md

 ![Cryptic Chat Preview](preview/cryptic-chat-preview1.png)

 A Chrome V3 extension to exchange cryptic messages with friends over exisiting platforms.
+Build your own codebook and share via secure means.

+**Currently only works on Discord**

 ## Work In Progress (WIP)